osinachi1987/alx-pre_course/README.md

-I have just concluded and task, so i am implementing this update here
+I have just concluded my task, so i am implementing this update here